Who doesn’t love having chili for dinner?! This comforting dish is ideal for cold winter days when you just want to snuggle up on the couch and relax.

 - Secure the lid and cook at high pressure for 10 minutes.

-- When cooking ends, do a quick pressure release (move the vent to "venting" and wait till the valve pop).
+- When cooking ends, do a quick pressure release.